Quality Improvement in Hospice Care

 The first step to QI in hospice care is understanding what quality care looks like for patients at the end-of-life.
 However, before learning how to effectively care for this particular group, hospice care organizations should understand the six basic national quality care goals that apply to patients in all care settings.

-To establish a standard of what quality care should look like for all patients, the National Academy of Medicine, formerly the Institute of Medicine (IOM) – a nonprofit institution that gives national health advice – established the following six goals (or domains) for healthcare organizations to target [15][2].
+To establish a standard for quality care for all patients, the National Academy of Medicine, formerly the Institute of Medicine (IOM)—a nonprofit institution that gives national health advice—established the following six goals (or domains) for healthcare organizations to target [15][2].

 Organizations should provide care that is: